benhammondmusic/blog/ckm9owadp0c87khs14enx3iut.md

 ## Don't Change the Capitalization of Your Filenames!

-> use `git mv problemFile.jsx ProblemFile.jsx` if you swap UpperCase and lowercase letters in gig-committed file names
+> use `git mv PRobLEmFiLe.jsx ProblemFile.jsx` .
+In this case `PRobLEmFiLe.jsx` is the old, incorrectly capitalized file, and `ProblemFile.jsx` is the updated capitalization.
+If this isn't working, scroll down for a lengthier, manual way.